gilja/instruments_fourier_analysis/README.md

 # Citing PyToneAnalyzer

-If you use PyToneAnalyzer in your research or any other publication, please acknowledge it by citing as follows:
+If you are using PyToneAnalyzer in your research, please consider acknowledging it by citing.
+For details on how to cite, please refer to the following [link](https://github.com/gilja/instruments_fourier_analysis/blob/main/CITATION.txt).

-@software{PyToneAnalyzer,
-    title = {PyToneAnalyzer: Fourier Analysis of Musical Instruments}, author = {Duje Giljanović},
-    year = {2024},
-    url = {github.com/gilja/instruments_fourier_analysis},
-}

 &nbsp;